Carson Kelly: Major leagues

 The Cardinals purchased Kelly's contract on September 4, 2016, promoting him to the major leagues as part of September callups.
 In 96 games between Springfield and Memphis prior to his call up he compiled a .289 batting average/.343 on-base percentage/.395 slugging percentage with six home runs and 32 RBIs.
 He made his major league debut on September 5 against the Pittsburgh Pirates.
 In his first at bat, he hit a line drive double in the eighth inning.
 He then scored his first run as the Cardinals won 12–6.
 Kelly appeared in 10 games with St. Louis in 2016, batting .154 with one RBI.
 After the season, the Cardinals assigned Kelly to the Glendale Desert Dogs of the Arizona Fall League (AFL).
 In 21 games for Glendale, he batted .286 with 3 home runs and 18 RBIs.
 The Cardinals also named Kelly their 2016 Minor League Player of the Year.

 Prior to 2017, Baseball America ranked Kelly the Cardinals' third-best prospect and best defensive catcher.
 He returned to Memphis to begin 2017.
 On April 11, he hit multiple home runs against the Colorado Springs Sky Sox.
 He was named the Cardinals Minor League Player of the Month for May after batting .381 with a .447 on-base percentage.
 He had a game-ending RBI single against the Round Rock Express on July 14, his 23rd birthday.
 In 68 games for Memphis, he posted a .283 batting average with ten home runs and 41 RBIs.
 He was recalled to St. Louis on July 21, replacing Eric Fryer, who was designated for assignment, as the backup to Yadier Molina.
 In the game that day, he had a two-RBI double as St. Louis beat the Chicago Cubs 11–4.
 He spent the remainder of the season with the Cardinals.
 In 34 games for St. Louis he batted .174/.240/.217.

 MLB.com ranked Kelly as St. Louis's third-best prospect going into the 2018 season, while Baseball America ranked him as St. Louis's best defensive catcher.
 He began the season with Memphis and received his first 2018 promotion to the major leagues on May 6 when Molina was placed on the disabled list.
 However, Kelly was placed on the disabled list on May 17 with a right hamstring sprain.
 He was not injured long, returning to the active roster on May 26.
 On June 4, he was optioned to Memphis, as the Cardinals elected to keep Francisco Peña as Molina's backup.
 In 83 games for Memphis, he batted .269 with 7 home runs and 41 RBIs.
 He was again recalled by St. Louis when rosters expanded on September 1.
-In 19 games for St. Louis, he batted .114 with 0 home runs and 3 RBI.
+In 19 games for St. Louis, he batted .114 with no home runs and three RBIs.